When you are on the lookout for a tropical destination to visit in the Caribbean, Jamaica and Mexico are surely among

-Take a read of my post that takes a much closer look at some of the Mexico’s safest cities to give you even more ideas on where to go.
+Take a read of my post that takes a much closer look at some of the Mexico’s safest states to give you even more ideas on where to go.

 Food in Mexico

 When you think of Mexico, usually the food is one of the first things that come to mind.
 Mexican cuisine is known around the world and there’s nothing like tasting authentic dishes.